Sllambias/DIKU_utilities/README.md

 ```

 # Data Management
 The exact preprocessing that is performed is always extremely important to make sure results are reproducible and to enable future debugging.
-Amongst easily lost pieces of information are:
+This could include documentation about:
-> The random seed used to select slices, splits, etc.
+- The random seed used to select slices, splits, etc.
-> Reorientation implementations
+- Reorientation implementations
-> Resampling implementations
+- Resampling implementations
-> Preprocessing pipelines
+- Preprocessing pipelines
-> How images are loaded and stored (e.g. loading NIfTI images with SimpleITK and saving them with numpy transposes images)
+- How images are loaded and stored (e.g. loading NIfTI images with SimpleITK and saving them with numpy transposes images)
-> ...
+- ...
-Without explicit knowledge about what happens from RAW images to model training it's impossible to guarantee proper practice.

 #### Data Reportables: